 Heading to Northland?
-They've got heaps of on-trend brands like Espirit, Glue, Forever New, Industrie and Lorna Jane.
-What will you pick up on Boxing Day?
+They've got heaps of on-trend brands like Esprit, Glue, Forever New, Industrie and Lorna Jane to suit all your fashion needs.

 Boutique lovers should make a beeline for the Chapel Precinct on Boxing Day.
-Try these names out for size: David Lawrence, Alannah Hill, Napoleon Perdis and Marcs, you're bound to find some amazing pieces and grab yourself a bargain.
+With stores like David Lawrence, Alannah Hill, Napoleon Perdis and Marcs, you're bound to find some amazing pieces and grab yourself a bargain.

 Chadstone Shopping Centre

 They call themselves the fashion capital and we're inclined to agree.
-Well, who wouldn't, when Chadstone has brand names like Chanel, Burberry, Prada and Tiffany & Co. flying off the shelves?
-Heck, they even have a dedicated (free) fashion shuttle to take you from Federation Square and back.
-Now THAT'S service.
+Stocking brand names like Chanel, Burberry, Prada and Tiffany & Co, fashionistas should keep Chadstone in mind come to Boxing Day.
+They even offer a free fashion shuttle to take you from Federation Square and back.
+Now that's service.

 Clarendon Street, South Melbourne

-Another one of Melbourne's famous shopping streets, Clarendon is better known for its specialty shops that range from electronic to music products.
+Another one of Melbourne's famous shopping streets, Clarendon is better known for its specialty shops offering everything from electronics to music products.

 How to find the best Boxing Day sales in Melbourne

-The problem: One thing you need to be aware of is discounts.
-Stores have found various ways to lure shoppers in and one of the main ways is by quoting huge discounts.
+The problem: Stores find various ways to lure shoppers in and it's usually by quoting huge discounts.
 But don’t judge a store by its discount.
-Some stores only apply these discounts to a limited range of products, or trick you by marking up the price before Christmas and then discount the inflated price.
-Even if you do find a product which is hugely discounted, don’t fall into the trap of buying something you don’t need just because it is on sale.
+Some stores only apply these discounts to a limited range of products, or they trick you by marking up the price before Christmas and then discounting the inflated price.
+Even if you do find a product that is hugely discounted, don’t fall into the trap of buying something you don’t need just because it's on sale.

-The solution: Most stores will list their Boxing Day sale discounts online beforehand, so have a shop around and find the discounts that you will be using.
+The solution: Most stores will list their Boxing Day sale discounts online beforehand so have a shop around to find the best deals before you head to the shops.

-The problem: A lot of stores will use the Boxing Day sales to offload a range of low-quality items that didn’t sell well before Christmas.
+The problem: A lot of stores will use the Boxing Day sales to offload their low-quality items that didn’t sell well before Christmas.
 Take a look at the kind of products they have on sale and see if they are worth buying.
-If a store has a huge stack of the same product for a hugely discounted rate then this is usually a red flag that they might be of a lower-quality.
+If a store has a huge stack of the same product for a hugely discounted rate, then this is usually a sign that it's a low-quality or unpopular product.

-The problem: If you are shopping at the Boxing Day sales you are most likely to encounter crowds.
-Sometimes these crowds can help you find where the best sales are— a huge crowd on Boxing Day usually forms around huge discounts.
-But to find the Best Boxing day sales, crowds may prove a huge hindrance to you.
+The problem: If you are shopping the Boxing Day sales you are going to encounter crowds.
+Sometimes these crowds can help you find where the best sales are – huge crowds on Boxing Day usually form around huge discounts – but to find the best Boxing Day sales, crowds may also prove to be a huge hindrance.

 The solution: Shop online.
-If thousands of people scrambling around for discounts doesn’t sound appealing, then shop from the comfort of your own home and still enjoy the discounts.
-Online stores often have the same Boxing Day discounts as they do in the shop, so take advantage of the sales, but without compromising your comfort.
+If thousands of people scrambling around for discounts doesn’t sound appealing, then shop from the comfort of your own home.
+Online stores often have the same Boxing Day discounts as they do in store, meaning you can still take advantage of the sales, but without compromising your comfort.